mkn0712/pdf-upload-display-BE/README.md

 Steps to run the code locally:-
 - Git clone the repository using github desktop or using the `git clone` command.
+- Create an /uploads directory inside the project
 - Open a terminal in the project directory
 - Do `npm install` to install all the node_modules
 - Do `npm install -g ts-node` to install globally ts-node for running typescript index file.